anetczuk/cpp-memory-performance/doc/i7/GCC.md

 ![Performance of std::vector](gcc/plot_cllist_mp.png "Performance of linked list")

 Performance chart and observations are similar to *multi-threaded linked list* experiment.
-Timing difference is very hard to notice.
+Timing difference is hard to notice.

+## Conclusions

+1. std::vector performs the same as raw array
+2. *L1* cache performs slightly better than *L2*
+3. *L3* performs almost the same as *L2*
+4. there is no difference between results of multi-threaded and multi-processed benchmarks
+5. there is no difference between results of single-threaded, multi-threaded and multi-processed benchmarks of randomized linked list